operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 #### Use Handler from `operator-lib`

-By using the [InstrumentedEnqueueRequestForObject](https://pkg.go.dev/github.com/operator-framework/operator-lib@v0.1.0/handler?tab=doc#InstrumentedEnqueueRequestForObject) you will able to export metrics from your Custom Resources.
-In our example, it would like:
+By using the [InstrumentedEnqueueRequestForObject](https://pkg.go.dev/github.com/operator-framework/operator-lib@v0.1.0/handler?tab=doc#InstrumentedEnqueueRequestForObject) you will be able to export metrics from your Custom Resources.
+In our example, it would look like:

 ```go
 import (